apache/spark/docs/sql-ref-syntax-qry.md

 [SELECT](sql-ref-syntax-qry-select.html) section.
 Spark also provides the ability to generate logical and physical plan for a given query using [EXPLAIN](sql-ref-syntax-qry-explain.html) statement.
+Spark has support for a rich set of [aggregations](sql-ref-syntax-qry-aggregation.html).

 - [WHERE Clause](sql-ref-syntax-qry-select-where.html)